ankitapandit939/APC-INJECTION/README.md

-A THREAD is a fundamental unit of a PROCESS , it is the Thread that performs the execution of a assigned task or command in the Computer.
+- A THREAD is a fundamental unit of a PROCESS , it is the Thread that performs the execution of a assigned task or command in the Computer.

     For more clear understanding think that _YOU OPEN CHROME AND SEARCH FOR SPOTIFY_

-What happens next SPOTIFY loads and you search/view a SONG on your feed
+   _What happens next SPOTIFY loads and you search/view a SONG on your feed_

-how does this process happens ? for this process THREAD plays a major role
+   _How does this process happens ? for this process THREAD plays a major role_

-One thread loads a webpage(i.e SPOTIFY webpage)
+   _One thread loads a webpage(i.e SPOTIFY webpage)_

-Another plays a plays the song.
+   _Another plays a plays the song._